Hey, you! Want to contribute to Jetpack?

-Next, how about signing for beta testing?
-Beta testers give updates, fixes, and new modules a test run before they’re publicly released, so they’re an important part of the development process.
-If you’re interested in joining the beta group, fill out this form to let us know.
+Next, how about signing up for our Beta program?
+Beta testers give updates, fixes, and new features a test run before they’re publicly released, so they’re a very important part of the development process.
+If you’re interested in joining the beta group, you can sign up for the Beta program here.

-Once you have a handle on how Jetpack works, why not take a look at Trac, our issue-tracking tool?
+Once you have a handle on how Jetpack works, why not take a look at GitHub, the tool we use to track bugs?
 You’ll be ready to start submitting bug reports in no time.

 Long-Range Flight: Intermediate Coders